gram-js/gramjs/README.md

 await client.invoke(new RequestClass(args));
 ```

-## Documentation

-General documentation, use cases, quick start, refer to [gram.js.org](https://gram.js.org), or [older version of documentation](https://painor.gitbook.io/gramjs) (will be removed in the future).

-For more advanced documentation refer to [gram.js.org/beta](https://gram.js.org/beta) (work in progress).

-If your ISP is blocking Telegram, you can check [My ISP blocks Telegram.
-How can I still use GramJS?](https://gist.github.com/SecurityAndStuff/7cd04b28216c49b73b30a64d56d630ab)

 ## Ask a question

-If you have any questions about GramJS, feel free to open an issue or ask directly in our telegram group - [@GramJSChat](https://t.me/gramjschat).
+If you have any questions about GramJS, feel free to open an issue or ask directly in our Telegram group - [@GramJSChat](https://t.me/gramjschat).